 Set monthly or quarterly benchmarks for your portfolio and celebrate company-wide achievements by catering pizza or ice cream to each office.
 Build digital payment adoption metrics into your company’s rally cry.
 If no one is driving the train, the whole operation will derail.
 A firm commitment to these metrics will give them weight, which your team will respect.
-Use a resident engagement platform to incentivize your staff and motivate them to achieve a higher digital rent payment adoption.
+Use a resident engagement platform to incentivize your staff and motivate them to achieve higher digital rent payment adoption.

 Drive Home the Value

 Over-articulate the value of digital rent payments during your new hire training in addition to the functionality of the program itself.
-When your team understands how digital rent payments can improve or alleviate time-sucking, monotonous tasks and increase productivity, they’ll naturally work harder to ditch paper payments.
+When your team understands how digital rent payments can improve or alleviate time-sucking, monotonous tasks, and increase productivity, they’ll naturally work harder to ditch paper payments.